sparcians/pegasus/README.md

 ## What is Pegasus?

-Pegasus is an open-source functional simulator built using the Sparta Modeling Platform designed and built for the purpose of co-simulation, STF trace generation, and application development.
+Pegasus is an open-source functional simulator, built using the Sparta Modeling Framework, designed for the purpose of co-simulation, STF trace generation, and application development.
 The main drivers or use cases are Design Verification and Execution-Driven Mode (EDM) performance simulators like Olympia.

 Pegasus can be used to execute instructions in a holistic fashion or